 One challenge in increasing community engagement is reaching beyond the usual voices to underrepresented groups.
 One solution is targeted social media posts, which can focus on a desired location or demographic and translate into the native language of a resident.

 As we’ve written about in a previous case study, GoTriangle in Raleigh leveraged Facebook targeting to instantly increase reach and participation in the Hispanic community.
-Government organizations also now instantly identify Environmental Justice groups with EPA tract-level data using the Environmental Data Module.
+Government organizations also now instantly identify Environmental Justice groups with EPA tract-level data using Equity Mapping.

 2. Partner up with local community groups